Fedox-die-Ente/snipdox/README.md

 2. Rename `.env.example` to `.env` and fill in the required environment variables.
 3. Rename all .example files in the /public/legal/ directory to remove the `.example` suffix.
 And fill in the stuff you need.
+4. Create the database tables, all commands are listed in the `database.sql` file in the root directory.

 ---